Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 There are many materials that can be used to make a tent.
 In this blog post, we will discuss three of the most popular materials: Silpoly, Silnylon, and DCF.

-Each material has its own unique set of pros and cons, so it is important to understand what each one offers before making a decision about what type of tent to buy so let’s look at what materials are used to make a tent for thru-hiking.
+Each material has its own unique set of pros and cons, so it is crucial to understand what each one offers before making a decision about what type of tent to buy let’s look at what materials are used to make a tent for thru-hiking.

 Digging Into Fabric and the Frequent Terminology

-There are a few common terms you will see all over the place on tents, understanding what each of these means can help you in choosing the right fabric for your needs, or better yet is knowing which will not fit your needs.
+There are a few standard terms you will see all over the place on tents.
+Understanding what each of these means can help you choose the suitable fabric for your needs, or better yet knowing which will not fit your needs.

 Understanding Fabric Denier